Enron scandal: Employees and shareholders

 Enron's headquarters in Downtown Houston was leased from a consortium of banks who had bought the property for $285 million in the 1990s.
 It was sold for $55.5 million, just before Enron moved out in 2004.

-While some employees, like John D. Arnold, received large bonuses in the final days of the company, Enron's shareholders lost $74 billion in the four years before the company's bankruptcy ($40 to $45 billion was attributed to fraud).
-As Enron had nearly $67 billion that it owed creditors and shareholders received limited, if any, assistance aside from severance from Enron.
+While some employees, like John D. Arnold, received large bonuses in the final days of the company, Enron's shareholders lost $74 billion in the four years before the company's bankruptcy ($40 to $45 billion of this was attributed to fraud), and they received little compensation in the aftermath besides severance pay because nearly $67 billion was owed to creditors.
 To pay its creditors, Enron was legally ordered to sell assets including art, photographs, logo signs, and its pipelines.

 A class action lawsuit on behalf of about 20,000 Enron employees who alleged mismanagement of their 401(k) plans resulted in a July 2005 settlement of $356 million against Enron and 401(k) manager Northern Trust.
-A year later the settlement was reduced to $37.5 million in an agreement by Federal judge Melinda Harmon, with Northern Trust neither admitting or denying wrongdoing.
+A year later the settlement was reduced to $37.5 million in an agreement by federal judge Melinda Harmon, with Northern Trust neither admitting or denying wrongdoing.

 In May 2004, more than 20,000 of Enron's former employees won a suit of $85 million for compensation of $2 billion that was lost from their pensions.
 From the settlement, the employees each received about $3,100.
 The next year, investors received another settlement from several banks of $4.2 billion.
 In September 2008, a $7.2-billion settlement from a $40-billion lawsuit, was reached on behalf of the shareholders.
 The settlement was distributed among the main plaintiff, University of California (UC), and 1.5 million individuals and groups.
 UC's law firm Coughlin Stoia Geller Rudman and Robbins, received $688 million in fees, the highest in a U.S. securities fraud case.
 At the distribution, UC announced in a press release "We are extremely pleased to be returning these funds to the members of the class.
 Getting here has required a long, challenging effort, but the results for Enron investors are unprecedented."